mhvis/whitelink/README.md

 The original purpose is for providing private Impostor and Crewlink server instances, with the following benefits for streamers:

 * Low ping and high availability, works even when the public Among Us or Crewlink servers are down.
+(Ping depends on geographical location of the server.)
 * No risk of leaking lobby codes, you can even set the lobby to public.
 * No risk of leaking the Crewlink+Impostor server address.